chaofengqing/chao_lab/content/project/srb/index.md

 slides: ""
 ---

-I build statistical models to estimate and project human sex ratio at birth on national and sub-national levels.
+I build statistical models to estimate and project the human sex ratio at birth on national and sub-national levels.